Turtlestitch: Technical infrastructure

 The generated patterns can be exported as an embroidery file (Melco/EXP and Tajima/DST are supported) or SVG vector graphic.

 Project history

 The project was initiated by Andrea Mayr-Stalder as a collaboration with the fashion designer Dominique Raffa (aka Raphaela Grundnigg) in 2008 in Vienna and used in numerous artistic projects subsequently.

 In 2014, Turtlestitch was relaunched by Andrea Mayr-Stalder with a focus on an educational approach.

+In 2025, TurtleStitch10, a conference to celebrate the 10th anniversary of the public release, held in Tilburg, NL, July 18-20.